Japan: Demographics

+In 2023, 92% of the Japanese population lived in cities.
+The capital city, Tokyo, has a population of 13.9 million (2022).
+It is part of the Greater Tokyo Area, the biggest metropolitan area in the world with 37.4 million people (2024).
+Japan is an ethnically and culturally homogeneous society, with the Japanese people forming 97.4% of the country's population.
+Minority ethnic groups in the country include the indigenous Ainu and Ryukyuan people.
+Zainichi Koreans, Chinese, Filipinos, Brazilians mostly of Japanese descent, and Peruvians mostly of Japanese descent are also among Japan's small minority groups.
+Burakumin make up a social minority group.

 Languages

 The Japanese language is Japan's de facto national language and the primary written and spoken language of most people in the country.
 Japanese writing uses kanji (Chinese characters) and two sets of kana (syllabaries based on cursive script and radicals used by kanji), as well as the Latin alphabet and Arabic numerals.
-English has taken a major role in Japan as a business and international link language.
-As a result, the prevalence of English in the educational system has increased, with English classes becoming mandatory at all levels of the Japanese school system by 2020.
+English has taken a major role in Japan as a business and international link language, and is a compulsory subject at the junior and senior high school levels.
 Japanese Sign Language is the primary sign language used in Japan and has gained some official recognition, but its usage has been historically hindered by discriminatory policies and a lack of educational support.

 Besides Japanese, the Ryukyuan languages (Amami, Kunigami, Okinawan, Miyako, Yaeyama, Yonaguni), part of the Japonic language family, are spoken in the Ryukyu Islands chain.
 Few children learn these languages, but local governments have sought to increase awareness of the traditional languages.
 The Ainu language, which is a language isolate, is moribund, with only a few native speakers remaining as of 2014.
 Additionally, a number of other languages are taught and used by ethnic minorities, immigrant communities, and a growing number of foreign-language students, such as Korean (including a distinct Zainichi Korean dialect), Chinese and Portuguese.